coverclock/com-diag-hazer/README.md

 that uses transmissions from multiple constellations, for example, from both the U.S. GPS constellation and the Russian GLONASS constellation.

-TIM is the most recent time solution, in UTC, and the current value of the One Pulse Per Second (1PPS) signal if the device provides it and it was enabled on the command line using -c (using data carrier detect or DCD) or -I (using general purpose input/output or GPIO).
+TIM is the most recent time solution, in UTC (or 'Z' for "Zulu"), and the current value of the One Pulse Per Second (1PPS) signal if the device provides it and it was enabled on the command line using -c (using data carrier detect or DCD) or -I (using general purpose input/output or GPIO).

 POS is the most recent position solution, latitude and longitude, in degrees, hours, minutes, and decimal seconds, and in decimal degrees.
 The latter format